SaeedS28/FullStackProject-Solo/README.md

 ### Techmologies Used

-View - JSP
+- JSP and JSTL
-Backend - Oracle 11g database
+- Oracle 11g Database
-Java 8 with Spring Boot
+- Java 8 with Spring Boot

 ### Instructions